 Fill the bags with beets.

 To avoid freezer-burn, expel air from each bag.
 An electronic vacuum-sealing device is useful here.
-But if you lack such a gadget, do what I do, and simply insert a drinking straw at one end of the bag.
+But if you lack such a gadget, just do what I do, and insert a drinking straw at one end of the bag.
 Seal the bag all the way up to the straw.
 Then suck on the straw with all your might, remove the straw, and quickly seal the tiny opening.

 Frozen beets are great to have on hand.
 When needed as a side dish, just boil them briefly, and then season them to taste.
 Remember, they’re already cooked!